Carbon Footprint Reduction Strategies for SMEs

 A lower carbon footprint demonstrates social and environmental responsibility to investors and stakeholders.
 It also presents opportunities to achieve operational efficiencies, cost savings, improved brand reputation and competitive advantage.

 As evidenced throughout this article, many reduction strategies are simple and affordable to implement.
 Their benefits outweigh the minimal investments required.
-Every SME must recognize its duty to limit emissions.
+Every SME must recognise its duty to limit emissions.

 Reflecting on the Role of SMEs in Global Emission Reduction